China passes law to ease homework pressure on children | DW | 23.10.2021

 It asks parents to pay attention to how children spend their time.

-"Parents... must allocate in a reasonable way for minors the time devoted to studies, rest, entertainment and physical activity in order not to increase their learning load and to avoid any internet addiction."
+"Parents ... must allocate in a reasonable way for minors the time devoted to studies, rest, entertainment and physical activity in order not to increase their learning load and to avoid any internet addiction," according to Xinhua.

 The law comes into force in January.